Riyadh Airports Company: History and background

 In November 2008, King Abdullah issued a royal decree that allowed the privatization of Saudi Arabia's civil aviation sector under the supervision of the General Authority of Civil Aviation.
 In April 2013, the General Authority of Civil Aviation established the Saudi Civil Aviation Holding Company.

 In September 2013, Prince Fahd bin Abdullah al-Saud, then president of the General Authority of Civil Aviation floated the idea of privatization of Saudi Arabia's international airports before 2022 while opening them up to investments.

-The emancipation of King Khalid International Airport, alongside its equivalents in Jeddah and Dammam from statutory entities was first surfaced in Saudi media in 2013, when Prince Fahd bin Abdullah al-Saud, then president of General Civil Aviation Authority established the Saudi Civil Aviation Holding Company and discussed the denationalization of the country's airports before 2022.
+The emancipation of King Khalid International Airport, alongside its counterparts in Jeddah and Dammam from statutory entities was first surfaced in Saudi media in 2013, when Prince Fahd bin Abdullah al-Saud, then president of General Civil Aviation Authority established the Saudi Civil Aviation Holding Company and discussed the denationalization of the country's airports before 2022.

 In April 2014, Okaz reported that the Saudi Civil Aviation Holding Company intends to privatize the King Khalid International Airport by September 2015.

 In November 2015, the General Authority of Civil Aviation announced that Saudi Arabia's international and domestic airports would soon be opening up to foreign investments and will be privatized by 2020, beginning from the first quarter of 2016.
 The decision came as a result of falling oil prices due to the rampant global oil glut that was affecting the country's economy as well as attempts to privatize government-owned assets.

 Riyadh Airports Company was officially established on March 19, 2015, through a decision of the Board of Directors of the General Authority of Civil Aviation and commenced its operations on July 1, 2016, after it assumed responsibilities of King Khalid International Airport.